doriantsai/turtle_tracker/classifier/classifier_plans.md

 - using Yolov5, the training command (note: change the relevant files/options):

        python classify/train.py --data job10_classification --model weights/yolov5x-cls.pt --epochs 20 --img 224 --cache

+# Updates for YOLOv8

+- Classifierv8.py is updated to use Yolov8

+- get classification images (cropped from original annotations) via the following scripts in `data_handling`:

+        crop_images_for_classification.py

+- the script `bash_crop_for_class.sh` runs `crop_images_for_classification.py` several times for different folders

+- copy/paste all the painted/unpainted turtle images into a single folder, as per the data format above (`dataset/painted`, `dataset/unpainted`), then run the script below to split the data into train/val/test (whilst setting the appropriate folder names in the script):

+        split_data_for_classification.py

+- in the Yolov8 install folder (see main Readme.md for details on how to install), run classify_turtles.py